NicolasCognito/JC-CLI/README.md

 Important conventions:
 - The first non-comment line must define `NAME = "command_name"`
-- The script must read and write the world file directly
+- The script reads world JSON from stdin and writes updated JSON to stdout
 - The script should return 0 for success, non-zero for failure
 - No network or timing operations should be performed